Investment companies | Update | 17 November 2022

 ATST already boasts a track record of 55 consecutive years of increasing dividends, one of the longest track records of any investment trusts and making it one of the AIC’s leading dividend heroes.

-Over the 12 months ended 31 October 2022, ATST’s shares traded within a range between a 3.2% discount to NAV and an 8.9% discount.
+Over the 12 months ended 31 October 2022, ATST’s shares traded within a range of a 3.2% discount to an 8.9% discount.
 The average discount over that period was 6.2%.

 At 15 November 2022, ATST was trading on a 3.5% discount, narrower than the 6.0% median discount for its peer group.
 Since WTW took over the helm in April 2017, ATST has largely traded on a discount between 6% and 4%.
 This has also largely been the case over the course of 2022 despite the broader sell off of risk assets, with many of ATST’s more growth-focused peers having seen their discount widen substantially over the year.

-ATST’s stable discount is in part due to its appeal as a ’core’ equity product, one which should in theory be less sensitive to the stylistic swings in the market than its peers.
-It is also due to the actions of ATST’s board, who have been practice in buying back shares of the trust to help control the discount.
+ATST’s board have been buying back shares of the trust to help control the discount.
 In December 2016, the board adopted a policy of seeking to defend a discount around a 5% level in normal market conditions.
 Over the last 12 months the board has repurchased 15.5m shares to achieve this goal, equal to 8% of the current shares in issue.

 ATST has the least volatile discount of its peers.

-The stability of ATST discount is far more apparent when compared to that of its wide peer group, with many of the more stylistically-biased trusts seeing their discount swing much more wildly than ATST’s over the last 12 months.
+The stability of ATST discount is far more apparent when compared to that of its wide peer group.
 The peer group has a 12-month average discount volatility three times greater than that of ATST.

-ATST’s dividend has been so reliable that is has the lowest discount volatility and the highest five-year z-score amongst its peers, of 0.01% and 0.5 respectively.
-ATST is also one of two trusts to have a current discount which is narrower than its five-year average, a sign of the trust’s resilience and the diligence of the board.
+ATST has the lowest discount volatility and the highest five-year z-score amongst its peers, of 0.01% and 0.5 respectively.
+ATST is also one of two trusts to have a current discount which is narrower than its five-year average.

 Readers interested in further information about ATST may wish to read our previous notes (details are provided in Figure 15 below).
 You can read the notes by clicking on them in Figure 15 or by visiting our website.